 Under this scientist-practitioner model, students will gain foundations in both core and cutting-edge topics such as in topics such as talent management, leadership, competency modeling, succession planning, job attitudes, employee motivation, organizational development and organizational change.

-The two-year curriculum plan is as follows:
+The order and content of classes may vary slightly from cohort to cohort.
+A sample two-year curriculum plan is as follows:

 Fall Year 1